The drinking age in Turkey: 5 things you need to know

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-5 things to Know about Alcohol in Turkey
+5 things You Need to Know about Alcohol in Turkey

 The trend continues today, and this is in large part due to the changing demographics and tastes of Turkish people, who are increasingly exposed to Western lifestyles.

-Alcohol is now much more widely available than it was before, with an increasing number of liquor stores and bars.
+It is also now much more widely available than it was before, with an increasing number of liquor stores and bars.

 With that said, it’s important for people to remember to drink responsibly; excessive alcohol consumption can lead to health problems and other risks.